 Apart from not eating the above mentioned Panettone every day, I haven’t made changes to the way I eat.
 Actually I feel like I have been eating a lot of healthy meals throughout the holidays.
 The reason?
 I was working on a campaign for Merchant Gourmet, creating recipes using their “Ready To Eat” range of grains and pulses.
 Every day I have been busy in my kitchen testing recipes and tasting yummy dishes.
 One of my favourites was the Supergreen Quinoa Salad.

-Merchant Gourmet are known for their range of delicious and versatile food products (vegetables, grains and pulses), great to cook with at home or to eat straight out of the pack.
+Merchant Gourmet are known for their range of delicious and versatile food products such as quinoa or puy lentils, which are great to cook with at home or to eat straight out of the pack.

 This week they have launched a brand new campaign, in collaboration with chef Sophie Michell, to help inspire people to get cooking healthy meals with pulses and grains in the New Year.
 I was already using their products at home, so when they asked me to work on their new Eat Well, Live Well campaign, I accepted the challenge.